The following are tips for PR and Communications Managers and Agencies in APM, AIOps, Observability, DEM, NPM and related markets.

 ■ Special programs, such as partner programs

-Typically APMdigest does not cover news on company growth, quarterly or annual financial results, new business wins, awards, webinars, white papers.
+Typically APMdigest does not cover news on company growth, quarterly or annual financial results, company events, new business wins, awards, inclusion in analyst reports, new hires, webinars, white papers.
 We make some exceptions to these rules for APMdigest sponsors.